-Our client is looking for an experienced counterbalance FLT operator to work in their busy vegetable packhouse on a temporary ongoing contract.
+We are looking for Food Production Operatives to work in a busy vegetable packhouse on a temporary ongoing contract.
 Roles